khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 + **Name**: Name of zone.
 In _BLI_ a zone can be one or more rooms in the house or even part of a room, e.g. : living room, kitchen, bedroom.
 The
 Name is stated as desired.
-+ **Area**: Drop down list of all existent _Area_´s in the configuration to select where to place the _Zone_.
++ **Area**: Drop down list of all existent _Areas_ in the configuration to select where to place the _Zone_.
 + **Icon**: An icon can be assigned that will be visible in the user interfaces, for easy recognition.
-+ **Delete**: _Zone_ selected from the structure can be deleted by activating the _Delete_ button.
-Systems and resources in a zone that shall be deleted must be rearranged or removed.
++ **Delete**: A selected _zone_ can be deleted by activating the _Delete_ button.
+Systems and resources in the zone that is to be deleted must be rearranged or removed.

 #### Main area

-_Main_ area has two special zones:
+The _main_ area has two special zones:

-+ **global**: placeholder zone for systems and their resources that apply to the entire house (recommended; although systems may be placed in areas/zones as desired.
++ **global**: placeholder zone for systems (and their resources) that apply to the entire house (recommended; although systems may be placed in areas/zones as desired.
 Likewise macros that act on several zones at a time such as ‘Party mode’, ‘Welcome’ and ‘Good Night’ may all be added to the ‘Global’ zone.
 The _global_ zone cannot be deleted and cannot be assigned an icon).
-+ **unassigned resources**: placeholder zone for automatically discovered B&O products. _BLI_ discover and adds all products found in its network.
++ **unassigned resources**: placeholder zone for automatically discovered B&O products. _BLI_ discovers and adds all products found in its network.
-Is up to the installer to move those products into their respective _Area/Zone_.
+It's up to the installer to move those products into their respective _Area/Zone_.

 ### Systems

 The systems settings is for setting-up systems connected to _BLI PRO_.
 BeoLink system and _HA_ systems are ‘systems’.
-Example of supported systems are: Nest, Philips Hue, Lutron, KNX.
+> Example of supported systems are: Nest, Philips Hue, Lutron, KNX.
 Check [Systems Drivers PRO](../bli-help-files/drivers/main.md) page to know all _HA_ systems that _BLI PRO_ supports.

 Each system has in _BLI PRO_ a correspondent driver.
 There are two driver types:

-+ Native driver that is included in _BLI PRO_ firmware and is ready to be added in your _BLI_.
++ _Native driver_,  included in _BLI PRO_ firmware and ready to be added to your _BLI_.
-+ External driver located in our cloud. _BLI PRO_ will download and install the external driver if desired.
++ _External driver_, located in our cloud. _BLI PRO_ will download and install the external driver if desired.

 In this section, only _Native drivers_ will be included.
-Go to [External drivers](#external-drivers) section for more information.
+Go to [External drivers](#external-drivers) for more information.

 #### System add